-Join us on February 22, 2022 for our next webinar.
+Join us on July 26, 2022 for our next event.
+We are excited to announce that this event will be in-person!
 We anticipate 1.00 General CLE credit in Ohio for this event.

 Our presenters will be John Luken and Matthew Molloy, both from Dinsmore & Shohl.
 Mr. Luken and Mr. Molloy will present on recent Supreme Court and Federal Circuit cases that relate to intellectual property law.

 This presentation will give insights and guidance for both litigators and prosecutors.
 Particularly, Mr. Luken and Mr. Molloy will discuss the practical and legal implications of cases concerning topics such as eligibility under Section 101, written descriptions under Section 112, licensee appellate standing, nexus requirements for secondary considerations, induced infringement, and fair use.

 This event will include 60 minutes of presentation, and the event space will be booked for additional time for informal networking.
 Lunch will be provided.

 The Westin Cincinnati, 21 East 5th Street, Tyler Davidson Room